A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

 The core curriculum includes courses in biology, cell biology, chemistry, and physics, all of which provide a solid foundation to support students in their desired career track.
 The Applied Health majors who don’t want to become physical therapists or physician assistants often choose to pair their degree with an additional major in biology or sports physiology.

 Required classes vary by choice of emphasis, but include classes on human anatomy, genetics, psychology, neurobiology, and kinesiology.

 Students are also required to gain internship experience through arrangements with local hospitals, physical therapy clinics, athletic training clinics, or similar businesses or organizations.

-Students can participate in Team Luke, a Mexico Outreach medical team to gain valuable experience within a ministry context.
+Online bachelor’s degree in health science students can participate in Team Luke, a Mexico Outreach medical team to gain valuable experience within a ministry context.

 U.S. News & World Report ranked University College (formerly Azusa Pacific University) #173 among national universities in the 2014 edition of Best Colleges.